These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 C. The ionosphere

-T3B - Radio and electromagnetic wave properties; the electromagnetic spectrum, wavelength vs. frequency, velocity of electromagnetic waves
+T3B - Radio and electromagnetic wave properties: the electromagnetic spectrum; wavelength vs. frequency; velocity of electromagnetic waves; calculating wavelength

 T3B01 (C)